 - Click Add.

 You can create Kubernetes zones and assign them to a project, or you can discover external Kubernetes clusters and assign those clusters to projects.
 In addition, you can add or create Kubernetes namespaces that facilitate management of clusters among large groups and organizations.

 What to do next

 Create or select the appropriate Kubernetes zones, then select one or more clusters or namespaces, and assign them to a project.
-After that, you can create and publish blueprints to enable users to generate self-service deployments that use Kubernetes.
+After that, you can create and publish cloud templates to enable users to generate self-service deployments that use Kubernetes.